keuperj/keuper-labs/team/index.md

   link="members/janis.html"
   title="Janis Keuper"
   subtitle="Large Scale ML + Computer Vision"
-  description="Janis is full Professor for Data Science and Head of the *Institute for Machine Learning and Analytics* (IMLA) at [Offenburg University](https://imla.hs-offenburg.de/). " style="large"
+  description="Janis is full Professor for Data Science and Head of the *Institute for Machine Learning and Analytics* (IMLA) at [Offenburg University](https://imla.hs-offenburg.de/).
+Since 2024 he is also Associated Professor at the University of Mannheim. " style="large"
 %}